dgradecak/alfresco-mvc/README.md

   <mvc:annotation-driven />
 ```

-another utility in order to auto proxy all your services would be  (check the type="annotation" in component scanning)
+another utility in order to auto proxy all your services and add the 3 spring AOP interceptors would be  (check the type="annotation" in component scanning)

 ```
   <bean id="my.autowiredProcessor" class="org.springframework.beans.factory.annotation.AutowiredAnnotationBeanPostProcessor" />